GuangyuWangLab/website/people.rst

 Research Associate

 Pengzhi has a solid background in Physics and worked as research scientist for three years in University of Houston.
+He will investigate the dynamic of cellular states and cell-cell communication.